 Looking to encourage deeper and more robust student thinking without radical changes?
 This mini workshop is for you.
 You'll learn to use these field-tested openers to start each day, without needing to develop new materials or change your class plan.
 It only takes five minutes a day to make math class more energized, focused, and fun.

 We'll begin by exploring why math openers are so powerful, and why so many teachers rely on them.
 From there we'll talk about how to get started.
 We'll discuss openers that stimulate math talk, openers that develop ownership, openers that extend thinking, and openers that get kids playing creatively with math.
 Finally, we'll see how to prepare to use openers and troubleshoot them when issues arise.

 The mini workshop comes with access to high quality, pre-made openers, so you won't need to spend extra time making your own.
 Learn how a tiny change can make a huge impact in your math class!

 About the Instructor

 Dan Finkel is the Founder of Math for Love, a Seattle-based organization devoted to transforming how math is taught and learned.
 Dan develops curriculum, leads teacher workshops, and gives talks on mathematics and education nationally and internationally.
-His TEDx Talk, 5 Principles of Extraordinary Math Teaching, has been viewed over half a million times.
+His TEDx Talk, 5 Principles of Extraordinary Math Teaching, has been viewed over a million times.
 His puzzles have appeared in the New York Times, the Guardian, the Hindu, and as TED-Ed riddles.

 Dan’s curriculum has been used by thousands of students, and is known for its combination of rigor and play.
 The math games he co-created with his wife, Katherine Cook, have won over 20 awards.
-They include Prime Climb, the beautiful, colorful, mathematical board game, and Tiny Polka Dot, the colorful math game for children.
+They include Prime Climb, the beautiful, colorful, mathematical board game, Tiny Polka Dot, the colorful math game for children. and Multiplication by Heart.